 Learning Units (Hours)

-	Topography, as well as surveying, are both fields of geoscience concerned with

-	local details in general, including not only geographical reliefs, but also

-	cartographic outputs, local history, culture and archaelogy.
-Topography, today,

-	in a narrow sense involves the recording of reliefs and terrains, the

-	identification of specific landforms, also known as “geomorphometry” and the

-	three-dimensional quality of the surface.
-In modern usage, this involves

-	generation of elevation data in digital forms, which includes the graphic

-	representation of the landforms on a map, contour lines, hypsometric tints

-	(layer or elevation coloring), aerial photography and relief shadings, by a

-	variety of techniques.
+Topography, as well as surveying, are both fields of geoscience concerned with local details in general, including not only geographical reliefs, but also cartographic outputs, local history, culture, and archaeology.
+Topography, today, in a narrow sense involves the recording of reliefs and terrains, the identification of specific landforms, also known as “geomorphometry” and the three-dimensional quality of the surface.
+In modern usage, this involves the generation of elevation data in digital forms, which includes the graphic representation of the landforms on a map, contour lines, hypsometric tints (layer or elevation coloring), aerial photography, and relief shadings by a variety of techniques.

-	This course includes a multiple-choice quiz at the end, which is designed to

-	enhance the understanding of the course materials.
+This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.